 1983-P Quarter Value

-This Philadelphia mint quarter also ranks highest among the three varieties in the Washington quarter rarity system at position 355.
-Additionally, the 1983-P is known for several interesting die varieties, including the notable FS-901 “Spitting Eagle” variety that adds extra appeal for variety collectors.
+This Philadelphia mint quarter ranks highest among the three 1983 varieties in the Washington quarter rarity system at position 355.
+It’s also the only 1983 quarter with a cataloged die variety: the famous FS-901 “Spitting Eagle,” documented in the Fivaz-Stanton Cherrypickers’ Guide to Rare Die Varieties, which adds extra appeal for variety collectors.

 1983-P Quarter Price/Grade Chart